 Explore AI speech

-In this exercise, you’ll use a chat playground to interact with a generative AI model using speech.
-You’ll explore speech-to-text (STT) and text-to-speech (TTS) functionality.
+In this exercise, you’ll interact with a generative AI model using speech.
+The goal of this exercise is to explore speech-to-text (STT) and text-to-speech (TTS) functionality with a generative AI model.

 This exercise should take approximately 15 minutes to complete.

 Let’s start by chatting with a generative AI model.
-In this exercise, we’ll use the Microsoft Phi 3 Mini model; a small language model that is useful for general chat solutions in low bandwidth scenarios.
-The solution also uses Web Speech APIs for speech recognition and synthesis.
+In this exercise, we’ll use a browser-based application to chat with the Microsoft Phi 3 Mini model; a small language model that is useful for general chat solutions in low bandwidth scenarios.
+The app also uses Web Speech APIs for speech recognition and synthesis.

-- In a web browser, open the Chat Playground at https://aka.ms/chat-playground.
+- In a web browser, open the Speech Playground at

 -